openbmc/docs/CONTRIBUTING.md

 - [Individual CLA](https://drive.google.com/file/d/1k3fc7JPgzKdItEfyIoLxMCVbPUhTwooY)
 - [Corporate CLA](https://drive.google.com/file/d/1d-2M8ng_Dl2j1odsvZ8o1QHAdHB-pNSH)

-If you work for someone, consider asking them to execute the corporate CLA.
-This allows other contributors that work for your employer to skip the CLA signing process, they can just be added to the existing CCLA Schedule A.
+If you work for a company in any of the following categories, a Corporate CLA (CCLA) executed by your employer is **required** before you may contribute:

+- Chip, firmware, or server/hardware vendors
+- Cloud service providers (CSP) — e.g. Meta, Google, Microsoft, Amazon, or similar hyperscalers
+- Any other company that operates in the same technical space as OpenBMC and could reasonably assert an Intellectual Property claim against the project

+The CCLA protects the project from a company later claiming that an employee contributed proprietary IP without authorization.
+Once your employer has signed a CCLA, additional contributors from that company can be added to the existing CCLA Schedule A rather than signing individually.

+If you are an individual contributor who does not work for a company in one of the above categories, the Individual CLA may be sufficient.

 After signing a CLA, send it to <manager@lfprojects.org>.